 Health and Nutrition Sciences, B.S.

 Program Overview

 If you believe that nothing is more important than good health, a health and nutrition degree is right for you.
 This degree will help you promote good health in all contexts: locally, globally, geographically, culturally, socially, and emotionally.
 You can choose from a plethora of courses in every conceivable aspect of health and nutrition, from birth to old age, across four tracks of study—foods and nutrition, public health, thanatology, and pre-health professions.
-Depending on their concentration, health and nutrition majors with this degree often pursue advanced degrees in medicine, nursing, and other allied health fields as well as in public health, clinical nutrition, foods management, community nutrition education, exercise science, or other professional areas.
+Depending on their track, health and nutrition majors with this degree often pursue advanced degrees in medicine, nursing, and other allied health fields as well as in public health, clinical nutrition, foods management, community nutrition education, exercise science, or other professional areas.

+Health and Nutrition Sciences, B.S.